OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Evaluation

-\paragraph{Feasibility of end-to-end evaluation.} Our evaluation results demonstrate the feasibility of end-to-end empirical evaluation of protocols with \system, even at scales well beyond the feasibility of traditional evaluation.
-Our "many client" experiments involved up to 100,000 clients and vectors with millions of elements; these experiments ran on a single cloud instance with 64MB of memory in just a few hours.
+\paragraph{Feasibility of end-to-end evaluation (RQ6).} Our evaluation results demonstrate the feasibility of end-to-end empirical evaluation of protocols with \system, even at scales well beyond the feasibility of traditional evaluation.
+Our experiments involved up to 10,000 clients and vectors with millions of elements; these experiments ran on a single machine with 128GB of memory in just a few hours.
+Our validation experiment shows \system's simulator accurately models the performance and scalability properties of protocols, and that its accuracy improves with the number of clients involved with the protocol---probably because the impact of execution overhead (e.g. constructing and managing sockets and serializing messages) is smaller as the number of clients increases.